 “There’s a Wocket in My Pocket by Dr. Seuss, ” Mathias shouted.

 Ms. Sneed’s eyes twinkled.
-Student engagement was at an all-time high.
+These activities for point of view put student engagement at an all-time high.

 After ten more excerpts, Ms. Sneed said, “Sorry, but all good things must end.”
 Her class groaned.

-“To show what you know, I’d like you to complete two worksheets.
+“To show what you know, I’d like you to complete two activities for first- and third-person point of view.
 The first one reinforces first and third person.
 The second asks you to defend their choice.”
 She began distributing the papers and added, “They’re short, so it won’t take you long.”

 Teaching Kids to Defend Point of View